 - 3.0 GPA or higher in the required 60 hours of nursing prerequisites.

 - 3.0 or higher in the required science prerequisites.

 You must complete at least 40 prerequisite hours, including 8 hours from the science prerequisites (Human Anatomy and Physiology, Microbiology and Chemistry), to be considered for admission.
-Learn more about specific requirements, and review the Texas Common Course Numbering System and the Prerequisite Transfer Guide.
+Learn more about specific requirements, and review the Texas Common Course Numbering System.
 We do not have counselors available to review your transcripts before you apply.

 Step 2: Admission Decisions

 Cizik School of Nursing at UTHealth Houston review RN to BSN applications on a rolling admissions basis, meaning applications are considered as are they received.
 Therefore, applicants with completed applications may receive a decision notification before the application deadline.
 RN to BSN students are accepted for the fall, spring, and summer.

-To help ensure that Cizik School of Nursing’s student body closely reflects the diversity of our community, the School’s admission policy describes multiple factors taken into consideration in the admissions process.
+Cizik School of Nursing’s admission policy describes multiple factors taken into consideration in the admissions process.
 These admission factors are not assigned a specific weight or point value.
 Cizik School of Nursing considers the totality of each application and considers each of these factors.

 Cizik School of Nursing’s Baccalaureate Council makes all admission decisions.
 Applicants are evaluated on academic performance overall and in science courses in addition to other admission factors.
 All decisions are final and cannot be appealed.